petrelharp/context/model-desc.md

 - 'named model stanzas' : including one for each node label, specifying the model that occurs on the branch above the named node.
 This can also be a character string referring to a different named model stanza, indicating that the two edges should have the same model, and 'share parameters'.
 Other stuff (e.g. "comment") will be ignored.

-If the config file is to be used to simulate from, it should also have
+Tree-based config files should also have:
 - 'initfreqs' : base frequencies at the root.
+- 'initfreqs.scale' : scaling factor for initfreqs.
+- 'tlen.scale' : scaling factor for branch lengths in the tree.

 A 'model stanza' has:
 - 'mutpats' : list of lists of character pairs (one list per mutation motif)